PHILIPPE BOLTON, RECORDER MAKER

 the tuning knife

-To put wax in a hole, just use a small metal point like the handle of a needle file. heat this on a flame, then touch the wax to melt it and pick up a drop which should quickly be placed it the right position inside the hole.
+Wax can be used to reduce the size of a hole.
+Beeswax is suitable for this.
+This can be done with a small metal point like the handle of a needle file.
+Heat this on a flame, then touch the wax to melt it and pick up a drop which should quickly be placed it the right position inside the hole.
 It will harden on contacting the wood.
+Use the same tool to spread the wax along the undercutting.

-The holes are numbered from 0 (the thumbhole) to 8 (the bell).
+Holes are numbered from 0 (the thumb hole) to 8 (the bell).

 recorder hole numbers